yanggicane/textanalysis/README.md

-# Welcome to Yanggicane Brain Station
+# Introduction to Text Mining.